dodgog/dart-drift-sync-packages/docs/FEEDBACK.md

 - `DatabaseConfig`: don't think we need to over-optimize and create this shared config, since there's no need to have a shared class in the current uses
+- VA: agreed.
+TODO for kotlin

 - SQL optimization
     - `getBundlesWhereIdInList`: use SQL 'IN' instead of using a for loop
         - `SELECT * FROM bundles WHERE id IN ('id1', 'id2', 'id3', ...);`
+        - VA: no such thing in drift to my knowledge
     - `insertBundles`: use batched insert instead of for loop

 - Document and explicitly call out HLC operations: